MrFerik/MrFerik/README.md

 ### Hi there 👋

+This is Ufuk and welcome to my GitHub page.
+I'm using this space as a notebook for my learning journey. <br>

 <!--
 **MrFerik/MrFerik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.